28547939/vpncore/README.md

 `A` and `PTR` records (`vpndns`), and caching based on TTL, with HTTP interface
 * VPN connection/session failover system to monitor connection availability and update BGP anycast routes appropriately (`dynvpn.py`)
-* Various FreeBSD jail-related scripts which are used to implement the design described in this document
+* Various FreeBSD jail-related scripts (in `jail/`) which are used to implement the design described in this document